Get a Library Card

 Free library cards are available to all residents of Hernando County.
-To obtain a card, patrons may visit any location of the Hernando County Public Library, complete an application form, provide current photo identification or a driver’s license, and provide proof of a current local address.
+To obtain a card, patrons may visit any location of the Hernando County Public Library, provide current photo identification or a driver’s license, and provide proof of a current local address.

-Non-resident patrons may provide proof of their permanent address, complete an application form, and pay a $15.00 annual fee to obtain a library card.
+Non-resident patrons may provide proof of their permanent address and pay a $15.00 annual fee to obtain a library card.

 - A library card or driver’s license must be used in order to check out library materials.

 - Only one card is issued per person.